Joe Bini

-Life
+Life and career

 Bini, who lives in London, was born in San Mateo, California to Aurora Cerro Bini and Louis John Bini.
 As a film editor, he has collaborated with Werner Herzog on twenty-seven documentaries and feature films in twenty years, including: Little Dieter Needs to Fly (1997), Invincible (2001), Grizzly Man (2005), Rescue Dawn (2007), and Encounters at the End of the World (2007), which was nominated for the Academy Award for Best Documentary Feature.

+Bini was a member of the Jury in the Documentary category for the 2006 Sundance Film Festival.
+He also won the 2008 Documentary Editing Award for editing Roman Polanski: Wanted and Desired.
+For co-writing and editing the documentary film Roman Polanski: Wanted and Desired (2008), Bini won a Primetime Emmy Award for Outstanding Writing for a Nonfiction Programming and received a nomination for Outstanding Picture Editing for a Nonfiction Program.

-Bini edited Lynne Ramsay's We Need to Talk About Kevin (2011) for BBC Films and Independent and American Honey (2016) with director Andrea Arnold.
-He edited the 2017 film You Were Never Really Here, directed by Ramsay.
+Bini edited Lynne Ramsay's We Need to Talk About Kevin (2011) for BBC Films and Independent and was awarded Prix Vulcain de L'Artiste-Technicien, Special Distinction at 2011 Cannes Film Festival.

+He edited American Honey (2016) by Andrea Arnold and Ramsay's You Were Never Really Here (2017).
 Bini was also an editor for the Peabody Award-winning documentary All the Beauty and the Bloodshed that was released in 2022.

+Personal life

 He is the father of Elia Bini, of San Francisco, California, whose mother is Caitlin Bini, also in San Francisco.
 Joe is currently married to filmmaker Maya Hawke.